 Much of a Christian's judgment will be based on his interactions with people—many different kinds of people.
 Enter tact and diplomacy, two necessary tools in the task of getting along.
 We need to use them like seasoned diplomats.

-The tongue is maybe the most untamed "beast" on earth!
+The tongue may be the most untamed beast on earth!
 James says we all offend in word.
 But James 3 is filled with wisdom regarding how we can overcome the beast.

-We all know about the church grapevine.
-It's very good in spreading news, but it can be equally as evil when it spreads gossip and rumor.
-David Maas reveals how gossip harms the gossip himself.
+The church grapevine is good at spreading news, but it can be evil when it spreads gossip and rumor.
+Gossip actually harms the gossip himself.
+Here's how.